|

 Drosera acts better in pure,

 uncomplicated whooping cough.
-Drosera is one of the remedies praised by
+Drosera is the one.

 -

-Also they are irritable, chilly and want warm wraps because they have no
+Irritable, chilly and want warm wraps

 endurance in cold.
 They may have the covers drawn round them in bed and do